ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/hydrology_theory.md

 ### Local water balance

-The local water balance is, similar to the microclimate, driven by large scale hydrological patterns and affects the living cnditions for organisms at the local scale.
+The local water balance is, similar to the microclimate, driven by large scale hydrological patterns and affects the living conditions for organisms at the local scale.
 The local water balance can be represented by the equation:

 $$\Delta S = P − ET − R$$